 Sponsorships are available; please email Michelle Burnett at [email protected].

-Hot Topics in Evidence
+Emerging Leaders Program: Hot Topics in Evidence

 This panel will cover essential topics that up-and-coming restructuring professionals need to know: how to craft and when to use leading vs. open-ended questions when examining a witness; a tutorial for admitting common kinds of evidence; and tips for advocates and experts alike when preparing each other for expert testimony.
+It will conclude with a virtual happy hour featuring New England bankruptcy judges.

 Sponsored by DiCicco, Gulman & Company LLP

-Wellness Issues Facing Insolvency Professionals
+Welcome and Wellness Issues Facing Insolvency Professionals

 With the erosion of boundaries between work life and home life in remote-work settings, professionals need to balance competing objectives, including how to maintain client satisfaction while addressing fears and anxieties among colleagues and family members.
 Those challenges will continue as the country shifts back to more “normal” work settings.
 This plenary session will examine the increased pressures faced by insolvency professionals today.